Frequently Asked Questions

 In addition, if you are a Class Member who on or before May 6, 2024, (1) paid for an iFIT streaming content subscription membership and subsequently lost access to the streaming content for one or more months because the tablet on your Class Device ceased to function and (2) contacted iFIT for repairs, but iFIT failed to repair or replace the tablet at no cost within a month of such a request being made, you will be entitled to 20% off a twelve month extension of that same subscription membership.

-To be eligible for benefits from the Settlement, you must be a member of the Class and you must submit a valid Claim Form here by May 6, 2025, or sign and return by U.S. mail a valid Claim Form at the address below postmarked by May 6, 2025.
-A Claim Form may be obtained here, or you may request a Claim Form by contacting the Class Action Settlement Administrator at 1-855-604-1828.
-You will not be eligible to share in the benefits of the Settlement if you file a request to be excluded from the Class, or if you do not submit a timely and valid Claim Form by the deadline.
+To be eligible for benefits from the Settlement, you must be a member of the Class and you must have submitted a valid Claim Form by May 6, 2025, or signed and returned by U.S. mail a valid Claim Form postmarked by May 6, 2025.
+You will not be eligible to share in the benefits of the Settlement if you filed a request to be excluded from the Class or did not submit a timely and valid Claim Form by the deadline.

-The Court will hold a hearing on November 7, 2024 (which is subject to change), to decide whether to finally approve the Settlement.
-Even if the Court finally approves the Settlement, there may be appeals.
+The Court held a hearing on November 7, 2024, and decided to approve the Settlement on December 2, 2024.
+Even though the Court has approved the Settlement, there may be appeals.
 The appeal process can take time, perhaps more than a year.
 If you file a valid Claim Form, you will not receive any benefits until any appeals are resolved.
 Please be patient.

 Yes, the Court has appointed lawyers from the law firms Cafferty Clobes Meriwether & Sprengel LLP and Sauder Schelkopf LLC to represent you and the other Class Members.
 The lawyers are called Class Counsel.
 They are experienced in handling class action cases.
 You will not be charged for these lawyers.
 If you want to be represented by your own lawyer, you may hire one at your own expense, but you do not need to.